Anastassiia/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 Each row is a unique combination of subject and activity for all possible combinations.

-tidyDataSet.csv contains NewData data set.
+tidyDataSet.csv and tidyDataSet.txt contain NewData data set.
 Overall it has 180 rows (30subj. * 6 activities) and 81 columns (Subject, Activity, 79 parameters).